Pylons-tech/pylons/TECHNICAL-SETUP.md

 Install [Starport](https://docs.starport.network/intro/install.html), the Cosmos SDK command-line tool for scaffolding and maintaining modules, types, messages, and other code in the Pylons blockchain.

 #### Make

-Install make which will be used to execute building actions at the development stage.
-The installation procedure will vary depending on your operating system, so a list of options is provided as follows:
+Install make that is used to execute building actions at the development stage.
+The installation procedure varies, depending on your operating system, so a list of options is provided as follows:

 ##### Debian and Ubuntu-based distributions